PensionBee/ddd-workshop/README.md

 }
 ```

-When creating a new `Account` aggregate, we need to validate the data used to create it, and make sure it's in the correct structure (or transform it to the correct structure) - this is where parsers come in.
-In practice, this can be done by rolling your own validation/transformation functions or by using a parsing library (which is what we'll do in the 'The Practical Bit' below).
+When creating a new `Account` entity, we need to validate the incoming data used to create it, potentially transforming the structure/format/data types to match our internal representation of that entity.
+This is exactly what parsers are for!

+In practice, we can roll your own validation/transformation functions or use an off-the-shelf parsing library (which is what we'll do in the 'The Practical Bit' below).

 ## Resources